 - Some foods may infuse your breast milk with a stronger taste or odor like onion and garlic which impacting your baby’s reaction to the milk.

 - Other foods like beans, cabbage may give your baby gas.
 Pay close attention to how your baby reacts after you consume certain foods, and adjust your diet accordingly.

 8. Fight and Eliminate Stress

 You know breastfeeding releases the “feel good” hormones to combat depression and can help to reduce stress.
-It’s very important to identify the cause of your stress and you must take action to eliminate them.
+It’s very important to identify the cause of your stress and take action to eliminate them.

 Eliminating stress not only makes you feel good and be a calm mom but your baby will thank you for protecting his milk supply.
 It’s not likely that alone stress will diminish your milk supply.
 The danger comes when routine and excessive stress combined with other factors and interfere with your milk supply.

 So, the motive is to control stress and eliminate some of the risks.
 Let’s start doing it now!

 Sleep is the most sensitive subject for newbie mom.
 No matter this is your first or fifth baby.
 You know your first year with a baby is going to leave you exhausted and tired.
 The only sleep can fight with all these hurdles of motherhood.

 Perhaps more sleep-deprived than you have been in your entire life.
 This is something that mothers simply accept.
 This one is another red signal against your milk supply.
 Your newborn is often active at night for breastfeeding.
 But you should still do everything possible to prioritize sleep in your life.